Olympic spirits flowing as athletes hit London's clubs

 British cyclist Bradley Wiggins was photographed rubbing shoulders with musician Paul Weller, British swimmers Rebecca Adlington and team mates were snapped at Kensington Roof Gardens, and Phelps was nabbed at a party in Soho.

-Celebrity haunt Mahiki in upmarket Mayfair is hosting nightly parties for British athletes, with a spokewoman saying the club was "super busy" and a favourite with Olympians.
+Celebrity haunt Mahiki in upmarket Mayfair is hosting nightly parties for British athletes, with a spokeswoman saying the club was "super busy" and a favourite with Olympians.

 The Dukes, a boutique hotel in Mayfair just a stone's throw from Buckingham Palace, also reported brisk trade and good demand for a 16.95 pound Five Rings Martini made of vermouth, Grand Marnier, vodka infused with ginger and orange peel, vermouth and a ginger liqueur.